micro-os-plus/utils-lists-xpack/README.md

-In order to support objects that auto-register themselves to static registrar objects, which are lists created in the global scope, via the static constructors mechanism, it is necessary to guarantee that the registrar is initialsed before the clients need to registrer.
+In order to support objects that auto-register themselves to static registrar objects, which are lists created in the global scope, via the static constructors mechanism, it is necessary to guarantee that the registrar is initialised before the clients need to register.
 Since the order of static constructors is not defined, the only solution that guarantees this is to initialize the registrar during startup (via BSS init) before the static constructors.